eduardomcv/pistomp-midi-bridge/README.md

     ```

 2. Enable the VirMIDI Kernel Module

-    To bypass MOD UI's software port filters, you must enable the Linux
+    MOD UI only lists MIDI ports that JACK reports as *hardware*, so a software
+    port (the kind `mido`/`rtmidi` can create) will never show up in its MIDI
+    device list, no matter what it is named.
+The `snd-virmidi` kernel module
+    provides a real sound card whose raw MIDI node this script writes to, which
+    MOD UI happily accepts.

+    > **Important:** always pin VirMIDI to a high card index.
+Without `index=`,
+    > it is loaded early at boot and takes ALSA card 0, which is the card
+    > `/etc/jackdrc` starts JACK on (`-d hw:0`).
+JACK then fails to start,
+    > taking `mod-host` and `mod-ui` down with it, and the pi-stomp screen
+    > stays white.

-    `snd-virmidi` kernel module.
-Run this to load it immediately:
+    Load it immediately:

     ```bash
-    sudo modprobe snd-virmidi midi_devs=1
+    sudo modprobe snd-virmidi index=3 midi_devs=1
     ```

-    To ensure it survives a reboot, add it to your startup modules:
+    To make it survive a reboot:

     ```bash
-    echo "snd-virmidi" | sudo tee -a /etc/modules echo "options snd-virmidi midi_devs=1" | sudo tee /etc/modprobe.d/snd-virmidi.conf
+    echo "snd-virmidi" | sudo tee -a /etc/modules echo "options snd-virmidi index=3 midi_devs=1" | sudo tee /etc/modprobe.d/snd-virmidi.conf
+    ```

+    Verify that your audio card is still card 0 afterwards:

+    ```bash
+    cat /proc/asound/cards
+    ```

+    Optionally, make JACK immune to card reordering altogether by referring to
+    the card by name instead of index in `/etc/jackdrc` (substitute your own
+    card id from the output above):

+    ```
+    -d alsa -d hw:IQaudIOCODEC
     ```